Greece navi da crociera popolari Esplora tutte le navi da crociera

 - The water in Greece is said to often look so clear your boat seems to be floating so it should come as no surprise that snorkelling is a big hit here.
 Beautiful geological formations, bubbling volcanic seabeds and shoals of fish make it worth bringing your own mask and fins if you enjoy snorkelling and swimming.

-- Greece is part of the E.U. and uses Euros as its currency, banks are easily found on the islands and cards widely accepted.
+- Greece is part of the E.U. and uses Euros as its currency, banks are easily found on the islands and cards are widely accepted.
 Tipping is widely accepted as customary for good service.
 It is interesting to note that due to local regulations your bill for food or drinks must always be left displayed on your table as proof that you have been legally charged.

 Explore all the Greek archipelagos have to offer, take in the Cyclades Islands, the Ionian, and the beautiful Dodecanese archipelago.
 Whether you want to see the wonders of Greek history, tan on the beach, or party until the morning, you'll find a host of wonders in Greece.